How to Elope in Banff National Park (Updated for 2026)

 If you want to know a little more about how to structure your day, head over to our blog: How to Make an Elopement Timeline.

 No matter where or what time of year you get married, it’s important to be prepared.
 The weather in the Rockies is known to be unpredictable and can change quickly.
-We always stay on top of the local forecasts and radars on the day to make sure we know what’s coming but it’s important to pack for any weather.
-We love finding amazing locations which often involve going a little further down the trail.
+We always stay on top of the local forecasts and radars on the day to make sure we know what’s coming, but it’s important to pack for any weather.
+We love finding amazing locations to avoid crowds, which often involve going a little further down the trail.
 We always suggest bringing some hiking boots and layers to keep you warm in the elements… and lots of snacks!
-Just because you’re choosing to elope doesn’t mean you don’t get to eat cake and pop champagne!